Part II (On the Run)

-"Part II (On the Run)" is a song recorded by American rapper Jay-Z from his twelfth studio album Magna Carta Holy Grail (2013) featuring American singer and wife Beyoncé.
+"Part II (On the Run)" is a song recorded by American rapper Jay-Z from his twelfth studio album Magna Carta Holy Grail (2013) featuring American singer-songwriter Beyoncé.
 The song was written by Jay-Z, James Fauntleroy, Timbaland, and J-Roc while the production was handled by the latter two.
 It is viewed as a sequel to Beyoncé and Jay-Z's 2002 collaboration "'03 Bonnie & Clyde", a song which was rumored to be about their relationship.
 "Part II (On the Run)" is a slow-tempo Electro-R&B ballad instrumentally complete with synths and drums, and its lyrics refer to a rebellious couple in love and describe their dangerous relationship.

-The song charted at numbers 93 and 81 on the UK Singles Chart and US Billboard Hot 100 respectively based on downloads alone, following the release of Magna Carta Holy Grail.
+The song charted at numbers 93 and 81 on the UK Singles Chart and US Billboard Hot 100, respectively, based on downloads alone, following the release of Magna Carta Holy Grail.
 It was sent to U.S. contemporary hit radio stations as the third single to be released from the album on February 18, 2014.